 - Chuzhou Runhai: The Chuzhou Runhai facility can process 18,000 metric tons per year of stevia leaf.
 A portion of the facility has been converted to process Luo Han Guo extract, and can produce 130 metric tons of Luo Han Guo annually.
 Runhai also has an enzymatically modified stevia line. - Qingdao Runde Company Limited- Runde was acquired by us on December 18, 2006.
 Its primary business is the processing of stevia leaf into different grades of stevia extract for sale to customers worldwide. - Runyang: Runyang was established in November 2007 for the purpose of processing stevia leaf grown and harvested in Dongtai, China.
-The Runyang facility can process 18,000 metric tons per year of stevia leaf. - Runhao: Runhao was established in May 2009 for the purpose of processing intermediate stevia extract into high grade stevia extract products.
-Facility construction was completed in December 2009 delivering 2,000 metric tons of high-grade stevia extract annual capacity or 1,000 MT of RA 97 annual capacity. - Bengbu: Bengbu was established in November 2007 as a seed base and for our research and development operations in China.
+The Runyang facility can process 18,000 metric tons per year of stevia leaf. - Bengbu: Bengbu was established in November 2007 as a seed base and for our research and development operations in China.
 The seed base that was acquired from AHTD (see below) in December 2007 is part of the Bengbu operation.
-Bengbu is a wholly-owned foreign enterprise under Chinese law.
+Bengbu is a wholly-owned foreign enterprise under Chinese law. - Agricultural High Tech Developments Limited ("AHTD") AHTD was acquired by us on December 27, 2007.
+AHTD is a seed base operation possessing high quality proprietary technology and patent-pending stevia seeds which are currently used by Bengbu.

-- Agricultural High Tech Developments Limited ("AHTD") AHTD was acquired by us on December 27, 2007.
-AHTD is a seed base operation possessing high quality proprietary technology and patent-pending stevia seeds which are currently used by Bengbu. - GLG Life Tech US, Inc. ("GLG USA") GLG USA was established in October 2009 to focus on direct sales and marketing opportunities for our products.
+• GLG Life Tech US, Inc. ("GLG USA") - GLG USA was established in October 2009 to focus on direct sales and marketing opportunities for our products.